-Three Key Personnel are envisioned under the RFA.
+Seven Key Personnel for Malawi and six Key Personnel for Madagascar are envisioned under the RFA and CSIs, which represents less than five percent of the anticipated number of employees in each award, based on an analysis of comparable current awards.
 Please also refer to the CSIs, where additional Key Personnel may also be named.
-Within this RFA the Key Personnel include: Chief of Party (COP), Gender Lead, and Monitoring and Evaluation (M&E) Lead.
+Within this RFA the Key Personnel include: Chief of Party (COP); Gender, Youth, and Social Dynamics (GYSD) Lead; M&E Lead; Food Security Technical Coordinator; Strategic Learning Lead; and SBC Lead.
 Each key personnel position requires USAID approval as noted in the substantial involvement provision in Section II - Federal Award Information, 5.
 Substantial Involvement.
 All key personnel should be full-time positions (40-hour workweek) throughout the life of the award.
 Required attributes for all key personnel include strong management and interpersonal skills, excellent oral and written communication skills in English and other language(s), as required, mentoring and facilitation skills, the ability to network and communicate with a wide range of stakeholders, and experience working overseas in low-resource environments.